 By Markus Herbert ~ Guest Writer

-After their loss against undefeated Randolph-Macon this past spring, University of Lynchburg’s men’s basketball team is eager to play in the Old Dominion Athletic Conference (ODAC) Championship this upcoming season due to having an experienced roster this season, and having a main goal is consistency.
+After their loss against undefeated Randolph-Macon this past spring, men’s basketball will be looking to get back into the ODAC Championship.
+The team has an experienced roster this season and their main goal is consistency.

-Graduate student Thranon Suggs `21, who has an intrinsic goal more important than obtaining ODACs said, “My goal is to win the National Championship.”
+Graduate student Thranon Suggs `21, has an intrinsic goal more important than obtaining ODACs.
+“My goal is to win the National Championship,” Suggs stated.

-Graduate student Isräel Lockamy `22 said, “This year, I’m going to be more aggressive on both ends of the court knowing it’ll help the team win.”
+Lockamy stated, “This year, I’m going to be more aggressive on both ends of the court knowing it’ll help the team win.”

-“The team’s chemistry is at an all time high, our older guys are showing tremendous leadership bringing along the younger players,” said Scott.
+Scott agrees his experienced players are stepping up.
+He noted, “The team’s chemistry is at an all time high, our older guys are showing tremendous leadership bringing along the younger players.”

 With the team approaching their first home game on Nov.
-21, Scott, Suggs, and Lockamy are on a quest to lead the team and secure a chance at victory.
+21st, Suggs and Lockamy are on a quest to lead the team and secure a chance at victory.

 To follow more on Lynchburg’s Men’s Basketball 2021-2022 season, search https://www.lynchburgsports.com/sports/mbkb/index to watch featured videos, headlines, and individual statistics from each player.